felender7/CodeTribe-2023/REACT/task4/hotello_app/README.md

 ## Features

 - Browse a wide selection of hotels and suites.
-- View detailed information about each hotel, including images, amenities, and room types.
+- View detailed information about each hotel, including images and room types.
 - Filter hotels by room type to find the perfect accommodation for your needs.
 - Make reservations and receive confirmation details via email.
 - User-friendly interface for easy navigation.